nyorain/dlg/docs/notes.md

 - The default of DLG_FILE (stripping DLG_BASE_PATH (if existent) from the current file) will not really compare DLG_BASE_PATH with the file name but just skip its length

+TODO: Add some examples on how tags could be used

 # Windows/msvc troubleshooting

 Windows and msvc are fully supported (and tested) by dlg.